Oxera

-Oxera is a genus of flowering plants in the family Lamiaceae native to Vanuatu and New Caledonia in the western Pacific.
+Oxera is a genus of flowering plants in the family Lamiaceae native to islands in the southwestern Pacific and Australia.

 Description

 Species of Oxera show a variety of growth forms, including lianas, shrubs and trees.
 The leaves are simple, and are petiolate (on short stalks), except in O. sessilifolia, with entire or occasionally sinuate (wavy) edges.

 The inflorescences are loose thyrses of flowers, growing from leaf axils (axillary) or directly from the stem (cauliflory).
 The flowers are large, conspicuous and bisexual; the calyx is actinomorphic (rotationally symmetrical), but the corolla is zygomorphic, sometimes strongly so.
 Although some species have four stamens in each flower, they are usually reduced in number with two stamens, usually the posterior pair, forming staminodes instead.

 Distribution

 Twenty of the twenty-one species are found on the island of Grande Terre (the main island of New Caledonia).
 Three species occur on the adjacent island of Île des Pins, two on Lifou and one on Maré in the Loyalty Islands, and two on Vanuatu (including one introduced species).

 Oxera vanuatuensis is only known from Vanuatu, where it is only known from cultivated specimens.
 Villagers on Pentecost Island (and their descendants on Maewo call the tree harongmau, and propagate the species by planting seeds, transplanting seedlings or taking cuttings.
 The plant is thought to treat illnesses caused by black magic, and profuse flowering from the trunk is thought to foretell a good harvest of yams.